bunbun/interval_dict/README.md

    However, for insertion/removal of elements, this data structure can have polynomial or worse complexity .
    This typically is noticeable if there are large number of intervals (>50,000) for a single key.
-   This happens if the associations are very imbalanced (each key has many tens of thousands of values).
+   This happens if the associations are very imbalanced (each key has many tens of thousands of values with overlapping validity intervals).

 1. Abstract common traits for "implementing" `interval dict` using alternative data structures / algorithms